Energy Transformer: Parameter comparison

 \section{Parameter comparison}

 The energy function enforces symmetries in our model, which means ET has fewer parameters than its ViT counterparts.
 In particular, ET has no ``Value Matrix'' $\mathbf{W}^V$ in the attention mechanism, and the HN module has only one of the two matrices in the standard MLP of the traditional Transformer block.
 We report these differences in \autoref{tab:nparam-comparison}.
 We take the ET configuration used in this paper, which has an architecture fully comparable to the original ViT-base~\cite{dosovitskiy2021an} with \texttt{patch\_size=16}, and report the number of parameters against ViT-base and an ``ALBERT'' version of ViT~\cite{Lan2020ALBERT} where a single ViT block is shared across layers.
 We saw no benefit when including biases in ET, so we also exclude the biases from the total parameter count in the configuration of ViT and ALBERT-ViT.
 We report both the total number of parameters and the number of parameters per Transformer block.
+Furthermore, as a means for a fairer comparison, we reduce the parameters of ViT-Base such that the parameter count is similar to that of ET.
+We contrast ET and the reduced ViT on the image reconstruction task using PSNR (Peak-Signal-to-Noise-Ratio) and SSIM (Structural-SIMilarity) \cite{PSNRSSIM} as the evaluation metrics of the reconstructions.
+The results are demonstrated in \autoref{tab:vit-comparable-comparison}, where the performance of ET is very close to that of the reduced ViT, which has a slight advantage in parameter count.